neilcarpenter/github-star-chart/README.md

-Playing around with GitHub API, bar graph of a user's starred repos
+Playing around with GitHub API, bar graph of a users starred repos
 ===================================================================

 Wanted to make something funky with [GitHub API](http://developer.github.com/v3/) and `canvas` that shows the repos a user has starred.
 Disclaimer - this demo is not funky.
 Just playing around really so next one will actually be interesting.